- 1 Reforms

 That Congress has power over the Judiciary, to regulate it, not the Judiciary to regulate Congress, is further evident from the Constitution’s delegation of control to Congress in defining the Judiciary’s appellate jurisdiction (Art.
 III, Sec.
 2), provision of a lengthy list of powers to Congress which are never provided to the Judiciary (Art.
 I, Sec.
 8), delegation of authority to Congress in constituting all courts below the Supreme Court (Art.
 I, Sec.
 8), allowance of the Senate to authorize the appointment of Supreme Court Justices (Art.
 II, Sec.
 2), delegation of the power to impeach Supreme Court Justices to Congress (Art.
 I, Sections 2 and 3), and authorization of Congress to define trial locations of interstate crimes such as those presided over by the Supreme Court.
 (Art.
 III, Sec.
 2)

 That the Supreme Court has overstepped its constitutional bounds in tyrannically opposing the democratic will of the American people is evident from Obergefell v.
 Hodges when the Supreme Court overturned the ballot referendum-based laws of 30 states that had been voted upon by the American people.
-As such, the Supreme Court’s jurisdiction is hereby restricted from declaring any laws passed by Congress unconstitutional, and only those laws passed by state legislatures which directly contradict by the strictest letter of the law that which is in the Constitution or laws passed by Congress should be declared unconstitutional.
+As such, the Supreme Court’s jurisdiction should be restricted from declaring any laws passed by Congress unconstitutional, and only those laws passed by state legislatures which directly contradict by the strictest letter of the law that which is in the Constitution or laws passed by Congress should be declared unconstitutional.

 Judicial Term Limits in Lieu of Impeaching Unconstitutional Judges